 Provide a roadmap about upcoming content and the planned scope of the game.
 That sets the expectations in terms of what the current game state is in.
 Wrong expectations can be damaging.
 They might be too high (unrealistic expectations and disappointment with the final game) or too low (misunderstanding placeholder art/content for the final polished version).

 Make sure that your roadmap is easy to find (link it from your homepage) and persistent so that it won’t get buried under lots of other information.
 Sticky forum threads or wikis are also good places to start.
 Also, dev logs and blog entries help.

 If you are using Codecks, you can also easily share your roadmap (or as much of your actual project design/task/bug list as you want) by using the open decks feature.
-It is so good that even Unity3D is using it for sharing the roadmap of their Unity Open Project.
+Check our open decks gallery to discover great projects that are already being shared on Codecks.
+(You’ll find that even Unity3D is using it for sharing the roadmap of their Unity Open Project.)

 Some game devs like to live stream their game development.
 Some examples are German indie game devs Backwoods Entertainment (💜) and Ludopium (💜) on their shared Twitch channel indiestrolche.
 Doing live content does not come naturally to everybody though.

 Recorded videos can also be great for communicating.
 The early Prison Architect alpha update videos were something I always looked forward to and that made me excited to be part of early players of that hit game.
 We used a similar format for the alpha update videos for Curious Expedition 1.